ipatch/homebrew-us-05/freecad/README.md

 - realize that some of the dependencies from the above mentioned homebrew tap ie. py2side can be installed via pip as opposed to using brew
 - realize that specifying a path for python _library_ and _include_ directories are required.
 - realize _fc_ depends on _netgen_ to perform all of its _structural analysis_ and what not, ie. the _FEM_ in _fc_ if i understand correctly.
-- clone the netgen source _no not the sourceforge project_ but the github project
+- clone the netgen source _no not the sourceforge project_ but the github project, from what i understand.
-- begin to build _netgen_ so i can get past 89% of the _fc_ build process. 🤞
+- begin to build _netgen_ so i can hopefully get past 89% of the _fc_ build process. 🤞

 ## TODOs